-Your genes, combined with eating foods with gluten and other factors, can contribute to celiac disease, but the precise cause isn’t known.
+Your genes, combined with eating foods with gluten and other factors, can contribute to celiac disease.
+However, the precise cause isn’t known.
 Infant-feeding practices, gastrointestinal infections, and gut bacteria might contribute, as well.

 Sometimes celiac disease can be triggered by surgery, pregnancy, childbirth, viral infection, or severe emotional stress.
 So many people who carry the genes are diagnosed later in life.
 The later the age of celiac disease diagnosis, the greater the chance of developing another autoimmune disorder.

-People with celiac disease can experience a wide range of symptoms throughout all of their bodies’ systems, including:
+People with celiac disease can experience a wide range of symptoms throughout their entire bodies, including: